theantichris/remote-manager-playbook/meetings/one-on-ones.md

 ## Prep

 1. Review the existing agenda, clarify any ambiguities, and address any outstanding action items.
+1. Look at our last meeting to see if there is anything to follow up on.
+1. Review outstanding next steps.
-1. Consult Velocity for any topics that need discussion.
+1. Check Velocity for any topics that need discussion.
 1. Check the feedback database for any feedback that requires discussion.
 1. Add any other necessary agenda items.

-## Base Agenda
+## Agenda

-* What's on your mind?
+### Check-in

+* How are you feeling?

+### Key questions

-* How happy and productive have you felt this past week?
+* How is work going this week?
-* Talk about progress on goals and growth plan.
+* What, if anything, is getting in your way?
+* What can I help you with?
+* Goal updates.
+* How is life on the team?
 * What feedback do you have for me?

+### Wrap-up

+* Is there anything we need to discuss more in-depth?